 Correcting WVM issues in SCUBA-2 data

-If WVM data are missing from raw files, but the full data from the WVM are available on disk at CADC, the WESLEY recipe can be used to copy the WVM data into the raw files, and then reduce as normal.
-To obtain WVM data files visit first visit JCMT CADC archive page and search the JCMT’s collection using the selected instrument as: “wvm”.
-Then run up starlink’s ORACDR
+If WVM data are missing from raw files, but the full data from the WVM are available on disk at CADC, the Wesley recipe can be used to copy the WVM data into the raw files.
+The pre-processed files can then be reduced as normal.
+First download the WVM files for the relevant dates as described above, then run up Starlink’s ORAC-DR

 oracdr_scuba2_850